RutvijBhutaiya/Notes/README.md

 7. P-value: less the p-value mean less often we expect the result/value, if Null Hypothesis is true.
 Hence, in hypothesis we try to reduce p-value (< 0.05) and hence, proved that the value occurrence is less and based on that we reject the Null.
 And Alternate Hypo approved.

+8. Sampling Distribution (Before every distribution we do this): Can use histogram for smooth curve.
+Here we computer choose random numbers based on the probability described by the histogram curve.
+-	We take sample from distribution to explore statistics We can generate n numbers of samples and can use it statically (t test, z test, chi test) to explore it.
+-	If distribution is same for both samples, p-value should be large.
+If different, p-value small.

+9.